You are here

 Colorado law requires that 50 percent of an educator’s evaluation be based on student learning outcomes as demonstrated by various assessments or “measures of student learning,” including – but not limited to – state assessments.
-Colorado fully transitioned to new state assessments in English language arts, math, science and social studies, known as Colorado Measures of Academic Success (CMAS), during the 2014-15 school year.
+Colorado state assessments include English language arts, math, science and social studies, and are known as Colorado Measures of Academic Success (CMAS).

 Using CMAS results for educator evaluations

-Beginning with the 2015-16 school year, districts are required to start using CMAS results in one of two ways for evaluations of educators (considerations should be made for the content that teachers teach when applying CMAS results):
+Districts are required to include CMAS results in one of two ways for evaluations of educators (considerations should be made for the content that teachers teach when applying CMAS results):

 - To use the results in evaluations in the same year that the assessment was administered, results must be available at least two weeks prior to the last class day of the school year.